vcfvct/typescript-retry-decorator/README.md

 Run the above code with `ts-node`, output will be:
 ```
-Calling noDelayRetry for the 1 time at 00:27:37
+Calling noDelayRetry for the 1 time at 10:01:53 PM
-Calling noDelayRetry for the 2 time at 00:27:37
+Calling noDelayRetry for the 2 time at 10:01:53 PM
-Calling noDelayRetry for the 3 time at 00:27:37
+Calling noDelayRetry for the 3 time at 10:01:53 PM
-Calling noDelayRetry for the 4 time at 00:27:37
+Calling noDelayRetry for the 4 time at 10:01:53 PM
 All retry done as expected, final message: 'Failed for 'noDelayRetry' for 3 times.'

+Calling doRetry for the 1 time at 10:01:53 PM
+Calling doRetry for the 2 time at 10:01:54 PM
+Calling doRetry for the 3 time at 10:01:55 PM
+Calling doRetry for the 4 time at 10:01:56 PM
+All retry done as expected, final message: 'Failed for 'doRetry' for 3 times.'

+Calling doNotRetry for the 1 time at 10:01:56 PM
+All retry done as expected, final message: 'Error: 404'

-Calling fixedBackOffRetry 1s for the 1 time at 00:27:37
+Calling fixedBackOffRetry 1s for the 1 time at 10:01:56 PM
-Calling fixedBackOffRetry 1s for the 2 time at 00:27:38
+Calling fixedBackOffRetry 1s for the 2 time at 10:01:57 PM
-Calling fixedBackOffRetry 1s for the 3 time at 00:27:39
+Calling fixedBackOffRetry 1s for the 3 time at 10:01:58 PM
-Calling fixedBackOffRetry 1s for the 4 time at 00:27:40
+Calling fixedBackOffRetry 1s for the 4 time at 10:01:59 PM
 All retry done as expected, final message: 'Failed for 'fixedBackOffRetry' for 3 times.'

-Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 1 time at 00:27:40
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 1 time at 10:01:59 PM
-Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 2 time at 00:27:41
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 2 time at 10:02:00 PM
-Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 3 time at 00:27:44
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 3 time at 10:02:03 PM
-Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 4 time at 00:27:48
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 4 time at 10:02:07 PM
 All retry done as expected, final message: 'Failed for 'ExponentialBackOffRetry' for 3 times.'
 ```